tdwg/chrono/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The method used for converting the uncalibratedChronometricAge into a chronometric age in years, as captured in the maximumChronometricAge, maximumChronometricAgeReferenceSystem, minimumChronometricAge, and minimumChronometricAgeReferenceSystem fields.</td>
+			<td>The method used for converting the uncalibratedChronometricAge into a chronometric age in years, as captured in the earliestChronometricAge, earliestChronometricAgeReferenceSystem, latestChronometricAge, and latestChronometricAgeReferenceSystem fields.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>